DevExpress/devextreme-documentation/concepts/05 UI Components/SlideOut/00 Overview.md

         });
     });

-[note]The **SlideOut** contains the [List](/concepts/05%20Widgets/List/00%20Overview.md '/Documentation/Guide/UI_Components/List/Overview/') UI component in the slide-out menu.
-If you need to put another collection UI component there, use the [SlideOutView](/concepts/05%20Widgets/SlideOutView/00%20Overview.md '/Documentation/Guide/UI_Components/SlideOutView/Overview/') instead of the **SlideOut**.
+[note]The SlideOut contains the [List](/concepts/05%20Widgets/List/00%20Overview.md '/Documentation/Guide/UI_Components/List/Overview/') UI component in the slide-out menu.
+If you need to put another collection UI component there, use the [SlideOutView](/concepts/05%20Widgets/SlideOutView/00%20Overview.md '/Documentation/Guide/UI_Components/SlideOutView/Overview/') instead of the SlideOut.

 #####See Also#####
 #include common-link-configurewidget